 Jennifer Jacquet: Survivor guilt may also exist at a species level.
 That humans have helped bring on other species’ end times is not an easy feeling to deal with.

 Small farms on the tattered edges of second- or third-growth forest, where the whippoorwill’s vesper song can still be heard occasionally, are merging into horizon to horizon mono-crop deserts where seagulls, crows, and jays compete with the “green revolution’s” industrial chatter and buzz.
-In my sixty-nine year lifetime, human encroachment has continued to erode true wilderness into a few remnant pockets within this scattered network of small woodland “edge”; and the loss of big apex predators, and keystone species, greatly diminishes the Natural soundscape as the ancient music of gray wolves and rusty-patched bumblebees steadily, ominously, fragments into a distant whisper.
+In my sixty-nine year lifetime, human encroachment has continued to erode true wilderness into a few remnant pockets within this scattered network of small woodland “edge”; and the loss of big apex predators, and keystone species, greatly diminishes the Natural soundscape as the ancient music of gray wolves, pileated woodpeckers, and rusty-patched bumblebees steadily, ominously, fragments into a distant whisper.
 I remember a more varied music, and more shades of green.
 Even though some very common (characteristically small and nonthreatening) human-adapted species mascaraed in these edge ecosystems as ‘diversity’, species overall, in a world super-connected by tireless human movement and fossil carbon heating, have been going extinct at an accelerating pace.
 In fact, given the escalating nature of this history, I think it is time to acknowledge the likelihood that Natural habitat and human habitat have not only had an uneasy relationship for a while now, but perhaps this is only the final, conspicuous, stage of an even longer evo-ecological disconnect.
-Perhaps a buddhadharma style argument, that true wilderness represents a whole other level of Creative Intelligence, well beyond the simplicity and self centeredness of what we like to call, ‘humanized ecosystems’, should be brought into the scientific discussion?
-Then going back to our earlier metaphor, perhaps we can say that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved Technological Intelligence.
+Maybe we need a buddhadharma style argument, that can accept true wilderness as a whole other level of Creative Intelligence well beyond the simplicity and self centeredness of what we like to call, ‘humanized ecosystems’.
+Are we ready to bring this into the scientific discussion?
+Then going back to our earlier metaphor, perhaps we can now say that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved Technological Intelligence.

 I would like my grandchildren to hear a whippoorwill at least once.
 But of course they are all growing up in the city or town now, and this means they are going to find many, much newer and more fleeting, songs to entertain them.
 We are a resilient species after all (thanks partly to this inter-generational forgetfulness I suppose); so if the whippoorwills can’t conform to us, and we can’t be depended on to join their relatively unchanging ecological harmony, what is there really to sustain a grandfather’s hope—or even to justify it?

 Given our inevitably morphing human instruments, the Extremophile Choice philosophy proposes that we should only play countermelodies to those gene-regulated rhythms that aren’t quick enough to adapt themselves to us.
 And since the need for conservation is urgent, we also shouldn’t waste any more time expecting the majority of our fellow humans, who now live in cities, to play at this level; that is, to become avid conservationists and rewilders converted by Love of Nature.
+(You might want to see: https://www.extremophilechoice.com/2022/10/01/panphilia-can-love-of-natural-systems-be-personal/ for a series of poetical meditations on the question, “Can love of Natural systems ever be personal?” — spoiler alert, the answer is yes, no, and maybe.)
 Yes we need their money, and their political will, but it might surprise some of the more zealous converts to learn just how many other city folk are quite happy where they are; they don’t hear the whippoorwills and this means their motivation, to at least do no harm, must come from a place that also affirms their chosen lifestyle.
 Also, let’s not exhaust our nervous energy in the brass section, trying to scare each other into agreeing that we Need Nature; that we’ll all die if we cut down the last tree.
 It might be true of course, but I might also point out that self-preservation did not deter the first Easter Islanders in that regard, and as it turned out, their descendants prospered anyway.
 In fact, until Europeans came (and showed them what they were missing) Easter Island’s Rapa Nui were happily roasting their introduced chickens and rats, and eating produce from rock gardens cleverly designed to protect vegetables from the environmental stresses of a treeless island.
 So who are we to insist we know the future of such a resourceful species?
 Instead, let’s celebrate what we naturally are: we are un-Naturally resourceful.

 Let me explain.
 Despite what many justly-concerned environmentalists might suppose, a science-based acceptance of our special non-ecological status doesn’t necessarily mean we are accepting our natural destructiveness, in the sense that this is the manifest destiny of an all-powerful ‘alien species’.
 You see, the idea that we are not a species at all, in the co-adapted ecological meaning, is actually the easiest scenario to believe if you live in the city.
 Do you see where I’m going with this?
 It’s simple: the only way to counter the inevitably destructive ambitions of an absentee landlord is to stop reinforcing the notion that it’s his ‘place’ to be lord (with however benign intentions) of the land in the first place.
 So if we can see that our dependence on ‘Natural resources’ has been slowly shifting towards un-Naturally contained, grown, and processed goods anyway, and that this trend is likely to continue into the future as ‘undependable’ Nature provides diminishing returns (as Natural resources become extracted resources), is it perhaps time for us to rethink our ‘stewardship’ assumption?
 And the princely privileges it conveniently gives us?

-This is where the science of evolutionary ecology has more to offer than the popular school of thought we know as ‘environmentalism’.
+This is where the science of evolutionary ‘population ecology’, (in contradistinction to systemic ecology: see https://www.extremophilechoice.com/2018/05/26/the-problematic-confusion-of-ecology-with-environmentalism/) has more to offer than the popular school of thought we know as ‘environmentalism’.
 In unsentimental evo-ecological terms, the bodies of organisms (whether animals, plants, or fungi) are regulated by natural selection to perform for their short contingent lifetimes in such a way as to support a stable, multi-leveled, and maximally diverse ecology.
 What this ultimately means is that when human beings accessorize our bodies with technology we necessarily defeat Nature’s co-evolving genetic regulation.
 And, what’s more, we can’t use our advanced brains to re-enter the system and ‘take our share’.
 The following excerpt from Darwin, Dogen, and the Extremophile Choice explains why this is so:

 To understand sharing in Nature, we only need to consider the wolf: here is an apex predator that eats many times its weight in prey during its lifetime and, seemingly, gives nothing back but a little bit of buzzard and maggot food.
 But in fact, the trick that Natural regulation depends on is that every one of its temporarily living feasts, like the wolf itself, is engaged in a ballet of inter-action that optimizes ecosystem diversity and stability.
 We can never do this.
 Everything about us exempts us from this response-ability.
 We take the fittest stag, not the unfit (How would we measure wild fitness anyway, except in terms of a forest’s own evolving rules of play?); we grow crops that suit us, but they can’t survive on their own in the long run (evolution is a very long run); and increasingly, in all our interactions with wild Nature our personal survival is not at stake.
 We are un-Natural, and we turn evolving ecosystems into ‘productive’ (i.e. less diverse) farm-systems.